Skip to content

 The fundamental difference: a capital gain benefits from an inclusion rate — only a portion of the gain is added to your taxable income.
 The rest isn’t taxed.

-The inclusion rate file has moved a lot since the 2024 federal budget.
-At the time of writing (April 2026), the general inclusion rate on a capital gain remains 50% (Source: Canada Revenue Agency).
+The inclusion-rate rules have changed a lot since the 2024 federal budget.
+According to the CRA source reviewed, the general inclusion rate on a capital gain remains 50% (Source: Canada Revenue Agency).
 Check with your tax advisor to confirm the treatment that applies to your situation.

 Even with a partial inclusion rate, the tax on a capital gain is significant on an SME sale.
-But compared to ordinary income — taxed at 100% — a capital gain is the most favourable tax treatment a seller can benefit from.
+But compared to ordinary income — fully included in taxable income — a capital gain is the most favourable tax treatment available to a seller.

-That’s why the structure of the transaction — and its impact on the type of income generated — is a central issue in the tax planning of a business sale.
+That’s why the structure of the transaction — and its impact on the type of income generated — is a central issue in tax planning for a business sale.

 How the gain is calculated on a sale